Clarence Brooks (actor)

-Clarence Ahart Brooks (1896–1969) was an American actor.
+Clarence Ahart Brooks (also known as Clarence A. Brooks) (1896–1969) was an American actor.
 He appeared in numerous films including in starring roles.
 With Noble Johnson and James Thomas Smith he formed Lincoln Motion Picture Company in 1916.
 He starred in the 1921 film By Right of Birth.

 He is featured in the 1989 documentary film That's Black Entertainment.